jimmylevell/psychmatch/README.md

     MARIAN_DB_STRING=mongodb://mongoadmin:password@localhost:27017/psychmatch?authSource=admin

 ## Frontend
-For the runtime the following env variable can control the application:
+For the configuration of the app the following environment variable can be used:

     # react port
     PORT=3100